CorruptedByCPU/Cyjon/README.md

 # Cyjon (workname)

 A simple, clean, multi-tasking operating system written in pure assembly language for 64-bit processors from the AMD64 family.
+Only ~64 KiB of size :)

 ![screenshot](https://raw.githubusercontent.com/blackend/cyjon/master/preview.png)